Bounded worker execution

 The roadmap prioritizes reliable weekly usage, benchmarkable quality, and operator trust before any hosted-control-plane story.

-OSS Local
+Local

 Best-supported path today.
 Single-user standalone operation with local or mixed-model execution.